 Another major difference between criminal and civil cases is the “standard of proof” that the plaintiff is required to meet in order to win.
 It is much easier for plaintiffs to win a wrongful death case than for the district attorney to win a murder case:

-In civil cases, plaintiffs are required to prove that the defendant committed wrongful death “by a preponderance of the evidence.”
+In civil cases, plaintiffs are required to prove that the defendant wrongfully caused the death “by a preponderance of the evidence.”
 This roughly translates to that it is “more likely than not” that the defendant is liable.
-But in criminal cases, the state is required to prove murder “beyond a reasonable doubt.”
+But for criminal charges, the state is required to prove murder “beyond a reasonable doubt.”
 That is a much higher standard.

 So even if the Clark County District Attorney declines to file murder charges — or the jury finds the defendant “not guilty” of murder — the victim’s family can still bring and possibly win a civil lawsuit for wrongful death.

 One example of this scenario is the O.J.
-Simpson cases: After he won his criminal trial, Nicole Brown Simpson’s family sued him for wrongful death (and won).
+Simpson cases: After he won his criminal trial, Nicole Brown Simpson’s family sued him (and won).